 Study with us

-Churchill College provides a wireless network covering all of the central areas, including all of the staircases, the Sheppard Flats and all of the College hostels on Storey's Way except for the three Pepperpots (Hawthorne House, Bondi House, Broers House).
+Churchill College provides a wireless network covering all of the central areas, including all of the staircases, the Sheppard Flats, the Wolfson Flats and all of the College hostels on Storey's Way.
 This coverage is provided by the University Wireless service.

 eduroam is an international project, supported in universities across the globe.
 This means that once you set up your computer to access the eduroam network in Cambridge, it will also be able to access the internet in participating universities elsewhere in the UK and abroad.
 Similarly, members of other participating universities are able to use the eduroam network here in Cambridge; they will need to seek advice from their own university for details of how to connect to eduroam.
 Further details can be found at https://www.eduroam.org/.

-Before the College provided wireless network coverage in residential areas it was necessary to set up your own wireless router to be able to connect devices wirelessly in your room.
-In areas that are now covered by the College's wireless system, personal routers must not be used, as they can interfere with the signal from our wireless access points and cause problems for yourself or other people in nearby rooms.
+Personal wireless routers must not be used anywhere on the College site, as they are likely to interfere with the signal from our wireless access points and cause problems for yourself or other people in nearby rooms.

 The wireless services in College run in addition to the existing wired network connections; if you are happy with your wired connection, there is no need to move over to wireless.
 The wired network is more suitable for intensive use than a wireless connection; this will particularly affect those who work with very large data sets, or otherwise transfer large amounts of data across the network.
 Any users who wish to run servers such as web or SSH servers on their computer must use a wired connection, as incoming connections are not possible when connected via wireless.